Madras Youth Choir: Work

 MYC has released a twin album CD "Pallupaduvomey" which hopefully would augur well to beckon it toward the limelight.
 The Choir is taking efforts to convey the greatness of MBS’s music in tangible terms to the public, in the staunch faith that once people are given the chance to appreciate the music in authentic terms, they will flock to it.

 MYC conducts workshops at regular intervals to create an awareness of this genre of music and also initiate those who may become interested in choral music once they got to know it better.

 MYC has preserved the verdant choral pieces of Shri.
-M. B. Sreenivasan long after his passing.
+M. B. Sreenivasan long after his death.
 This in itself is a testament of his inspiration, the vitality of his compositions and the group’s undying devotion to the man and his music.

 MYC has now extended its activities to forming a Junior Group as well as a sub-junior group.
 Efforts are being made to also form a college choir drawing youth from various city colleges, who would be trained in this musical genre.